Best Time for the Mardi Himal 7 Days Trek?

 Guides and Porters

-7 days Mardi Himal trek will be led by our friendly, honest, knowledgeable and experienced trek leaders.
+Mardi Himal 7 days hike will be led by our friendly, honest, knowledgeable and experienced trek leaders.
 The trekking leaders, guides for this trek are carefully selected on the basis of their experience, knowledge about the region and leadership skills.
 Our trekking guides and crew have taken the following training:

 - First Aid Training